Actipro/WPF-Controls/Documentation/topics/editors/other-controls/maskedtextbox.md

 ### Literals

-Literal characters can be included in the regular expression, but special characters must be escaped using the backslash character (\\).
+Literal characters can be included in the regular expression, but special characters must be escaped using the backslash character (`\`).

 Whitespace such as spaces are treated as a literal.

 ### Groups

-Any number of regular expression elements can grouped together by enclosing them in parenthesis.
+Any number of regular expression elements can be grouped together by enclosing them in parenthesis.
 Alternations, which are described below, are a special type of group which are also enclosed in parenthesis.
-Groups can be repeated using one of the support quantifiers after the closing paraenthesis.
+Groups can be repeated using one of the support quantifiers after the closing parenthesis.

-For example, the regular expression "ABC*" requires A and B, then allows for zero or more of C. The regular expression "(ABC)\*", which groups "ABC" into a single element, allows for zero or more of "ABC" together.
+For example, the regular expression `"ABC*"` requires `A` and `B`, then allows for zero or more of `C`.
+The regular expression `"(ABC)*"`, which groups `"ABC"` into a single element, allows for zero or more of `"ABC"` together.

-In terms of literal completion, only the A character would ever be entered by the end-user for the "(ABC)\*" regular expression.
-When the user types an A, then the BC are required and are therefore automatically inserted by the control.
-If an additional A is typed, then again the BC would be auto completed, resulting in "ABCABC" as the text.
+In terms of literal completion, only the `A` character would ever be entered by the end-user for the `"(ABC)*"` regular expression.
+When the user types an `A`, then the `BC` are required and are therefore automatically inserted by the control.
+If an additional `A` is typed, then again the `BC` would be auto completed, resulting in `"ABCABC"` as the text.

 ### Alternations

 Alternation allows for two or more alternate branches to be taken and is defined by using the vertical bar in parenthesis.
-For example, the "(AB|CD)" regular expression can match the string "AB" or the string "CD".
+For example, the `"(AB|CD)"` regular expression can match the string `"AB"` or the string `"CD"`.
 The alternate branches can be any other supported regular expression element, including other groups or alternations.
-This allows for very complex scenarioes to be defined and used as a mask.
+This allows for very complex scenarios to be defined and used as a mask.

-When showing prompt indicators for uncompleted sections of the maks, the control will choose the shortest branch of an alternation that would result in completion of the mask.
+When showing prompt indicators for uncompleted sections of the mask, the control will choose the shortest branch of an alternation that would result in completion of the mask.

 ### Quantifiers